Key Takeaways

 Uses of refrigerated containers

-Refrigerated containers provide an optimal low air temperature environment to store frozen goods that require temperatures of at least -5 degrees Celsius.
+Refrigerated containers provide an optimal low air temperature environment to store frozen goods that require temperatures of at least -5 °C (23°F).
 For example, ice cream, meat products like poultry and pork, or frozen seafood like salmon and tuna.

-Furthermore, they provide an optimal environment for chilled products that need to be shipped at low temperatures but don’t require freezing.
-For example, dairy, confectionery, eggs and fruits and vegetables.
+Furthermore, they provide an optimal environment for chilled products that need to be shipped at low temperatures but don’t require freezing, such as dairy, confectionery, eggs and fruits and vegetables.

 They also provide a storage and transportation medium for extremely temperature-sensitive products like pharmaceuticals, batteries, industrial chemicals and tobacco.